Hounfor/The-Big-Deal-Add-On/README.md

 – Guardian ECM and Beagle Active Probe are now available not only as fixed equipment: you can find them in stores and FP reward crates (including vanilla FPs), however, these are rare equipment and hard to find; the above also applies to AMS + +.
 Incidentally, NARC + + and TAG + + have also been added to stores.

-– 26 new emblems for your mercenary unit.
+– 29 new logos for your mercenary unit.

-– The Hell Of A Deal event has been fixed, so you no longer get some stupid LRM launcher for a million – only ‘Mech parts.
-However, it can still be either LosTech 'Mechs or quite ordinary models, so it all depends on luck.

-– Several minor fixes, extensions and improvements.
+– Several minor extensions.

-– Adapted version of The Big Deal for mcb's BTX CAC Compatibility mod, patches for compatibility with the Solaris 7 mod, and an optional patch for greater efficiency of new medical equipment.
-If it’s installed, then with all the new equipment for Argo, your MechWarriors will become immortal: they can still be injured, but it will be impossible to kill them by destroying the BattleMech, its head, or inflicting multiple wounds.
-This patch is NOT required to play, it’s fully optional – no need to install it if you don’t want to.
+– Patch for compatibility with the Solaris 7 mod, and an optional patch for greater efficiency of new medical equipment.
+If it’s installed, then with all the new equipment for Argo, your MechWarriors will become immortal: they can still be injured, but it will be impossible to kill them by destroying the BattleMech, its head, or inflicting multiple wounds. **This patch is NOT required to play, it’s fully optional – no need to install it if you don’t want to.**

 The mod is fully compatible with existing saves for BattleTech Extended.

-How to start the campaign:
+How to start The Big Deal campaign:

-– If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after completing The Opportunist flashpoint.
+– If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after completing The Opportunist flashpoint, which is available from April 3034 to April 3056.

 – If The Opportunist has NOT been activated by you yet, i.e. even if it spawned, but you did NOT start it, then everything will work as in the previous paragraph.

 – If you have ALREADY COMPLETED The Opportunist, the campaign will start at the start of The Letter event at a random time.
 In this case, I highly recommend installing it on existing saves ONLY if you have a tough team: each episode can be completed ONLY once.
-If you can't do it or don't have time (each flashpoint has 180 days to complete, except The Opportunist - its respawn is unlimited), the campaign will be considered failed.
+If you can't do it or don't have time (each flashpoint has 180 days to complete, except The Opportunist - its respawn is unlimited from April 3034 to April 3056), the campaign will be considered failed.

-How to start a new campaign added in version 1.5:
+How to start the Spite & Violence campaign:

 – From time to time, a flashpoint appears in the Cadiz (DC) system.
 This is your starting point.

-How to start a new campaign added in version 1.6:
+How to start the Old Friend campaign:

 – From time to time, a flashpoint appears in the Raman system.
 This is your starting point.

-Current version is 1.6.2, added 08/05/2024.
+Current version is 1.6.3, added 09/27/2024. **IT DOESN'T WORK WITH BEX VERSION 1.9.3.7, ONLY 2.0 OR HIGHER.**

 # Requirements:
 – All three major DLCs for BattleTech: Flashpoint, Heavy Metal and Urban Warfare.

-– Installed modification BattleTech Extended 3025-3061 version 1.9.3.7 with the BiggerDrops patch.
+– Installed modification BattleTech Extended Tactics version 2.0 or higher.

 # Compatibility with other mods:
 The Big Deal add-on will definitely conflict with any mods installed with BEX if they do any of the following: